 You could consider growing them in cages to protect the succulents from cats.
 When you place them in cages, ensure your plants are still getting sufficient sunlight and your cats cannot harm them. in addition to that there are cat repellent sprays also

 Do caterpillars eat your succulents?

-There are chemicals which you could utilize to overcome them.
-However, we recommend avoiding doing that as it could be harmful for other insects as well.
+Caterpillars may also prey on your prized succulents as they chew their way through the leaves.
+There are chemicals that you could utilize to overcome them.
+However, we recommend avoiding doing that, as it could be harmful for other insects as well.

 Other animals who love to eat succulents

 - All rodents’ types – They very much like to feed on the plant’s fruits, pads and the seeds as well.
 You could commonly spot this during the dry season when they are lacking food.